sunlab-osu/covid-faq/README.md

 Please counsult our paper at Section 5 (Experiment) for more information about how we set up experiments and deploy baseline models.

 ## Citation
-Please kindly cite our paper if you use the **COUGH** dataset from this repo:
+Please cite our paper if you use the **COUGH** dataset from this repo:
 ```
 @article{zhang2020cough,
       title={COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval},